 Private sector tendering — where the buyer is a private sector organisation — works differently from public sector tendering.
-Since the private sector supply chain does not tend to account for the spending of public funds, it is governed by fewer regulations, which means it is less restricted.
+Since the private sector and its supply chain do not tend to account for the spending of public funds, it is governed by fewer regulations, which means it is less restricted.

 Supply chain opportunities often have a private sector organisation as a buyer, something that SME businesses interested in private sector procurement should take advantage of.

-Would you like to access more opportunities in the private sector marketplace and learn more about the private sector procurement process?
-Find out how below.
+Ready to access more tender opportunities in the private sector marketplace and learn more about the private sector procurement process?

 How the Supply Chain Works

 At each stage, a private sector company becomes a buyer and becomes involved in private sector tendering to find suitable suppliers to fulfil the procurement function.

 Supply chain procurement in the private sector can differ significantly from the procurement supply chain process in the public sector.
-While private sector organisations profit from the procurement of goods and services, the public sector gets funding from the government and public and is responsible for delivering public services.
+While private sector organisations profit from the procurement of goods, works and services, the public sector gets funding from the government and public and is responsible for delivering public services.

 Public sector organisations receive funding from government departments and taxes but can also raise revenue commercially, while the private sector gets financed privately from shareholders, investors, or loans.
 Private sector organisations can move their money quickly, while public sector organisations lack this flexibility.

-Public and private sector procurement procedures also get regulated differently because the public sector is responsible for spending taxpayers’ money and is, therefore, more constrained by legislation.
+Public sector procurement and private sector procurement procedures also get regulated differently because the public sector is responsible for spending taxpayers’ money and is, therefore, more constrained by legislation.

 HS2 contracts worth £6.6bn were awarded to larger companies in 2017.
 These were large contracts with many elements, making it inevitable that the main contractors would distribute work to smaller companies.
 This was welcomed by the Trades Union Congress, which said that subcontracting would “maximise the potential benefits of HS2 to the UK supply chain”.